gleydson404/semantix-test/README.md

 by step about how the code in the script works, and another cool things like charts for some informations extracted.

+**ATTENTION**: The datasets have both more than 150MB, so i didn't add them to this repository.
+In the point that you load the dataset do spark, you need to create a folder called `data` in this directory and put the datasets inside.
+With this, you can see all the analysis on jupter notebook.

 To run jupyter notebook:

 ```